MaciejPowallo/warehouse_records/README.md

-# README #
+# README - 09.2017 #

-Warehouse Records

-The application code is incomplete

-created by Maciej Powallo in 2017.
+Warehouse Records designed and created by Maciej Powallo.

 All rights reserved